-For the PEIS, solar facilities are expected to have an operational life of approximately 30 years.
+For the PEIS, onshore wind facilities are expected to have an operational life of approximately 25 to 30 years.
 This is the operations period after a facility is constructed.
 Operational activities that could affect historic and cultural resources include those identified as impacts under construction, as well as changes in access to natural and cultural resources and increased human activity with associated noise, light, dust, and human presence.